openhwgroup/cva6/docs/01_cva6_user/RISCV_Instructions.rst

     **Invalid values**: NONE

-    **Exception raised**: No instruction fetch misaligned exception is generated for a conditional branch that is not taken.
+    **Exception raised**: no instruction fetch misaligned exception is generated for a conditional branch that is not taken.
+An Instruction address misaligned exception is raised if the target address is not aligned on 4-byte or 2-byte boundary, because the core supports compressed instructions.

 - **C.BNEZ**: Branch if Not Equal Zero